Smarak-31/CodePirates_18/README.md

 The technologies we have used are:
 1. HTML, CSS, and JavaScript for FrontEnd
-2. NodeJs and Googlr authentication for BackEnd
+2. NodeJs and Google authentication for BackEnd

 For launch all we need for the user is to connect to internet.